 Discover the roles and responsibilities of key profiles, as well as best practices in governance and technological development, to ensure the success of your digital transformation projects.

-Also read in our "IT project governance" file:
+Also in our “IT project governance” issue

 - Lowcode platform: the future of application development?